 University Grievance Officer

 The University Grievance Officer may request a formal investigation of your complaint.
-Your complaint will not normally be escalated to this stage unless you have previously attempted to settle your complaint at both a local level and at the School level.
+Your complaint will not normally be escalated to this stage unless you have previously attempted to settle your complaint at both a local level and at the Institute level.

 External complaints processes

 Complaints about the administrative actions and decisions of the University can be made to the Victorian Ombudsman at no cost.
 Students studying in another state may make a complaint to the equivalent office in that state.

 The Ombudsman is generally the office of last resort.
 If you have not followed the steps in the relevant University procedures, the Ombudsman may ask you to do so before considering your complaint.